BusinessSimulations/easy-web-dashboard/README.md

 ### MacOS

-Double click the DMG file and install it into your `Applications`.

-When you try to open the application it will fail to open with a message like:

-> Apple could not verify "easy-web-dashboard" is free of malware that may harm your Mac or compromise your privacy.

-To allow you to open this, you need to allow it past this security feature.

-Open up your 'System Settings', go to 'Privacy & Security' and scroll down to 'Security', there should be a message stating that "easy-web-dashboard" was blocked from opening, and you can choose to override this and open it anyway.

-Once this is done the application will be able to open normally.
+Download the zip archive for MacOS and extract the contents.

+Inside you will find the `easy-web-dashboard` executable, hold 'Option', and then right click on it, and choose 'Open'.

+There may be warnings about running the application because it is an unsigned and unverified application.

+You can move the application into your 'Applications' folder if you want to make it easy to launch.

+The application contains the binary file at `easy-web-dashboard.app/Contents/MacOS/easy-web-dashboard` which you can run from the terminal.

 ### Windows

 Double click the executable file, this will install the application, you may have to grant permission to allow it to run.

+You should be able to launch the program by searching for `easy-web-dashboard`.

+You can also launch the application by running the executable that was installed through the command line.

 ### Others (Linux Fedora etc.)

-Look at the available installation bundles on the [latest release page](https://github.com/BusinessSimulations/easy-web-dashboard/releases/tag/0.5.0) to check for a supported installer.
+Look at the available installation bundles on the [latest release page](https://github.com/BusinessSimulations/easy-web-dashboard/releases/tag/0.5.1) to check for a supported installer.

 ## Configuration